azure-contrib/node-azure-search/readme.md

 // add documents to an index
 client.addDocuments('myindex', [doc1], function(err, results){
-	// an error, or confirmation of each document being added });
+	// optional error, or confirmation of each document being added });

 // retrieve a document from an index client.lookup('myindex', 'document1', function(){
-	// an error, or the document
+	// optional error, or the document
 });

 // count the number of documents in the index client.count('myindex', function(err, count){
-	// an error, or the number of documents in the index });
+	// optional error, or the number of documents in the index });

 // search the index
 client.search('myindex', {search: "document", $top: 10}, function(err, results){
-	// an error, or an array of matching results
+	// optional error, or an array of matching results });
-});

 // suggest results based on partial input client.suggest('myindex', {search: "doc"}, function(err, results){
-	// an error, or an array of matching results
+	// optional error, or an array of matching results });
-});
 ```